aedobbyn/postal/README.md

 ## Zones

-A **zone** is a [measure of
-distance](https://ribbs.usps.gov/zone_charts/documents/tech_guides/ZoneChartExceptionsWebinar.pdf)
-between the origin and the destination zip codes and are used in determining postage rates.
+A **zone** is a [representation of distance](https://ribbs.usps.gov/zone_charts/documents/tech_guides/ZoneChartExceptionsWebinar.pdf) between the origin and the destination zip codes.
+Zones are used in determining postage rates and delivery times.

 Sometimes you just need to know the shipping zone between your origin and destination.
-Or may between *all* origins and *all* destinations for some app you’re building.
+Or maybe between *all* origins and *all* destinations for some app you’re building.

 That doesn’t sound so bad, but there are `99999^2` or 9,999,800,001 possible 5-digit origin-destination zip combinations in the US.
 Luckily,